saifulislamsojib/rc-facebook-login/README.md

 # rc-facebook-login

 A `react` component for Facebook Login.
 It's a customizable Facebook Login component.
+You can also use hook for Facebook Login.

 ## install